Friday, April 30, 2021

 fate ensures

-the audience knows,
+the audience knows:

-to invoke fire, forge rock,
+to invoke fire to forge rock;

 to found a very world--

-of crawling, walking, hungry blood.
+of crawling, walking, hungry blood--

 creation diverted,